How To Choose an awesome Niche For Your Online job

 Oh Yes, it needs to be that great!

-If you want to be a freelance writer (product), you need to be specific on what you write.
-This blog focuses on ‘Talent-based Entrepreneurship’ – you haven’t seen any Sports’ news here, have you?
+If you want to be a freelance writer (product), you need to be specific about what you write.
+This blog focuses on ‘Talent-based Entrepreneurship’ – you haven’t seen any Sports news here, have you?

 That’s because the writer has not been able to differentiate Rugby from wrestling (smirks).